zepinglee/citeproc-lua/test/NOTES.md

 - Not initialized.
 It should be `<name initialized-with="." />`.

+### number_OrdinalSpacing

+Heuristics are used to render pages label.

 ### number_PlainHyphenOrEnDashAlwaysPlural

 - The difference of cs:text and cs:name is not revealed.